 GSA and project architect, Goody Clancy, needed foundation recommendations to help preserve and reuse existing structures along with constructing new buildings without impacting historical structures.
 They turned to Haley & Aldrich’s geotechnical experts because of our in-depth experience, proven ability to see the big picture, and our creative problem-solving that is crucial to cost-effective solutions.

-The Haley & Aldrich team began by taking a holistic look at the project to help GSA get ahead of potential problems, save costs, and create project efficiencies.
+The Haley & Aldrich team began by taking a holistic look at the hospital project to help GSA get ahead of potential problems, save costs, and create project efficiencies.
 We advised GSA on the best sequence for building construction — at what stage of construction and in what order — to most effectively protect historical structures and limit work redundancies on the new buildings.
-This not only saved GSA costs for this project, but it was new thinking for GSA that they could apply to future projects, even when our team would not be involved.
+This not only saved GSA costs for this project, but it was new thinking for GSA that it could apply to future projects, even when our team would not be involved.

 GSA needed to construct new structures that would share a slope with an existing historic powerhouse that has smokestacks and is built at the foot of a 60-foot high slope containing the landslide-prone marine clay.
 To preserve the smokestacks while also constructing the new structures, Haley & Aldrich recommended an innovative and cost-efficient design approach — build into the 60-foot upslope underlain by marine clay.
 It was a novel approach that the GSA hadn’t previously considered, was the best way to prevent marine clay slides, and was the most cost efficient — saving GSA millions of dollars in comparison to a traditional approach.

 “Success means asking the right questions and looking at the whole project.
 We know geotech, and we also know how to ensure everyone’s interests are met.”

-Because of Haley & Aldrich’s holistic, forward-thinking approach that introduced innovative cost savings, GSA included Haley & Aldrich as the official geotechnical engineers for future phases of the project.
+Because of Haley & Aldrich’s holistic, forward-thinking approach that introduced innovative cost savings, GSA included Haley & Aldrich as the official geotechnical engineers for future phases of the hospital project.

-- Protected the integrity of Civil War-era structures
+Protected the integrity of Civil War-era structures

-- Introduced GSA to a new, more cost-efficient way to construct new buildings while preserving historic structures
+Introduced GSA to a new, more cost-efficient way to construct new buildings while preserving historic structures

 Found significant, big-picture budget-saving opportunities, including eliminating work redundancies